 The policy of the Board is to appoint external auditors who demonstrate quality and independence.

 The performance of the external auditor is reviewed annually and applications for tender of external audit services are requested as deemed appropriate, taking into consideration assessment of performance, existing value and tender costs.

-PricewaterhouseCoopers was appointed as the external Auditor to the Company in 1994.
+PricewaterhouseCoopers were appointed as the external Auditors to the Company in 1994.

 It is PricewaterhouseCoopers policy to rotate audit engagement partners on listed companies at least every five years.

-An analysis of fees paid to the external Auditor, including a breakdown of fees for non-audit services, is provided in the Directors' Report.
+An analysis of fees paid to the external Auditors, including a break-down of fees for non-audit services, is provided in the Directors' Report.

 It is the policy of the external Auditor to provide an annual declaration of their independence to the Audit Committee.

 The external Auditor will attend the Company's AGM and be available to answer Shareholder questions about the conduct of the audit and the preparation and content of the Audit Report.

+Corporate Governance Statement (continued)